wp-plugins/thin-out-revisions/readme.txt

 Change is only a new button on revision.php.

 = Where is revision.php? =
-You can go to revision.php by choosing a revision on 'Edit Post'/'Edit Page' screen.
+You can go to revision.php by choosing a revision on 'Edit Post' or 'Edit Page' screen.
-If you can't see any revisions on the 'Edit Post'/'Edit Page' screen, check the 'Revisions' option in Screen Options at top-right of the page.
+If you can't see any revisions on the screen, check the 'Revisions' option in Screen Options at top-right of the page.
 If you can't see the 'Revisions' option in the menu, I guess you still don't have any revisions.
-So edit post/page and save it first.
+So edit the post (page) and save it first.

+= TOR doesn't remove revisions on publication. = 'Delete revisions on initial publication' feature is effective only when you first publish the post.
+It has no effects on posts which is once published and changed to 'draft' status later.
+Also no effects on posts published from 'pending' status.

 == Screenshots ==

 1. A button to remove intermediate revisions
 2. A button to remove a single revision
 3. A screen after deleting some revisions
+4. New features introduced in 1.1

 == Changelog ==

+= 1.1 =
+* added the 'Disable revisioning while quick editing' feature
+* added the 'Disable revisioning while bulk editing' feature
+* added the 'Delete revisions on initial publication' feature
+* the result message after deleting revisions is now colored

 = 1.0 =
 * The version number is now 1.0.
 Though it's not a substantial change, many people will feel it sounds very formal.